keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 * A shipyard defines the stages each deployment has to go through until it is released in the final stage, e.g., the production stage.

-* A shipyard can consist of any number of stages with at least the name property.
+* A shipyard can consist of any number of stages; but at least one.
+A stage must have at least the name property.

-* A stage can consist of task sequences.
+* A stage can consist of any number of seqeunces; but at least one.

 ### Definition of Stage